 Detailed Metadata and Datasets.html Files

-The biggest improvement we have made to the Uexplore/Dexter system over the years (see the Brief History, below) is not in any of the major program pieces, but rather in the development of a systematic way of providing access to more detailed and reliable metadata, i.e. to data that describe the datasets.
-This feature is implemented primarily in the form of special files (web pages) named Datasets.html which have been added to many of our key data directories.
+The biggest improvement we have made to the Uexplore/Dexter system over the years (see the Brief History, below) is not in any of the major program pieces, but rather in the development of a systematic way of providing access to more detailed and reliable metadata, i.e. documentation.
+This feature is implemented primarily in the form of special files (web pages) named Datasets.html which have been added to most of our key most recent and important data directories.
 When you "uexplore" a directory with one of these files in it, you should heed the bolded desciption of the file displayed at the top of the page: